Allen Dulles: Early career

 During the late 1920s and the early 1930s, he served as legal adviser to the delegations on arms limitation at the League of Nations.
 He met with Adolf Hitler, Benito Mussolini, Soviet Foreign Minister Maxim Litvinov, and the prime ministers of Britain and France.
 In April 1933, Dulles and Norman Davis met with Hitler in Berlin on State Department duty.
 After the meeting, Dulles wrote to his brother Foster and reassured him that conditions under Hitler's regime "are not quite as bad" as an alarmist friend had indicated.
 Dulles rarely spoke about his meeting with Hitler, and future CIA director Richard Helms had not even heard of their encounter until decades after the death of Dulles and expressed shock that his former boss had never told him about it.
 After meeting with German Information Minister Joseph Goebbels, Dulles stated he was impressed with him and cited his "sincerity and frankness" during their interaction.

-In 1935, Dulles returned from a business trip to Germany concerned by the Nazi treatment of German Jews and, despite his brother's objections, led a movement within the law firm of Sullivan & Cromwell to close their Berlin office.
+In 1935, Dulles returned from a business trip to Germany concerned by the Nazi treatment of German Jews; despite his brother's objections, he led a movement within the law firm of Sullivan & Cromwell to close their Berlin office.
 The effort was successful, and the firm ceased to conduct business in Nazi Germany.
 As the Republican Party began to divide into isolationist and interventionist factions, Dulles became an outspoken interventionist, running unsuccessfully in 1938 for the Republican nomination in New York's Sixteenth Congressional District on a platform calling for the strengthening of U.S. defenses.
 Dulles collaborated with Hamilton Fish Armstrong, the editor of Foreign Affairs magazine, on two books, Can We Be Neutral?
 (1936), and Can America Stay Neutral?
 (1939).
 They concluded that diplomatic, military, and economic isolation, in a traditional sense, were no longer possible in an increasingly interdependent international system.
 Dulles helped some German Jews, such as the banker Paul Kemper, escape to the United States from Nazi Germany.